thottiamrp/modernweb-2019dec9/Labs/Ch04-CSS/4fonts/README.md

 1. If you were unable to complete the exercise, you can copy the solution from the last exercise as your starting point.

-1. Continue working in your Lorem Ipsum project.
+1. Continue working in `LoremIpsum`

 1. Here you will practice using CSS to make changes to fonts.